Lessons I learned from working with a professional book editor

 The type of editor chosen will depend on the needs of the writer.
-I use use the editing process of my book, The Choices She Must Make, to illustrate on the lessons I learned from the process.
+I will draw examples from the editing process of my books - Ignited by Education and Propelled by a Job, to illustrate on the lessons I learned from the process.

 Friends and outsiders read the book and gave me feedback.
-Most of the comments were on grammar, and changes to flow of sentences to make the book read faster.
+Most of the comments were on grammar, and the flow of sentences to make the book read faster.
 I chose to work with a line/grammar editor.